-So far, we have taken the following steps to promote gender diversity:
+In 2022 we took the following steps to promote gender diversity:

-Establishing a D,E&I committee: in 2022 we established a global D,E&I working group to help set the strategy for D,E&I, research and be the subject matter expects on D,E&I best practices and support the roll out of global initiatives and local initiatives where required.
+Established a D,E&I committee: this committee was established to help set the strategy for D,E&I, research and be the subject matter experts on best practices and support the roll out of global and local initiatives where required.

-Introduction of a hybrid working policy: in April 2022, we announced the introduction of our hybrid working policy to make it clear to our employees that they can choose where, when, and how they work, with the requirement to be in the office twice a week.
+Introduction of a hybrid working policy: the introduction of our hybrid working policy makes it clear to our employees that they can choose where, when, and how they work, with the requirement to be in the office twice a week.

-Supporting parents: in 2021 we reviewed our family leave policies, and in 2022 introduced enhanced maternity, paternity and adoption leave policies that offer pay above the statutory minimum in the UK.
+Enhanced family leave policies: we introduced enhanced maternity, paternity and adoption leave policies that offer pay above the statutory minimum in the UK.